eta-dev/eta/README.md

 <!-- markdownlint-enable -->
 <!-- prettier-ignore-end -->

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Contributions of any kind are welcome!

 ## Credits

-- Async support was added based on code from EJS, which is licensed under the Apache-2.0 license.
+- Async support and file handling were added based on code from [EJS](https://github.com/mde/ejs), which is licensed under the Apache-2.0 license.
 Code was modified to throw a Squirrelly Error.